-I took myself to Manchester for my 25th Birthday and it was such a beautiful and enlighting experience for me.
-Going solo isn’t a new experince for me, however this time around I did start to think about the time that I spend alone and how much of that time I spend alone is positive and how much of if is isolation.
+I took myself to Manchester for my 25th Birthday and it was such a beautiful and enlighten experience for me.
+Going solo isn’t a new experience for me, however this time around I did start to think about the time that I spend alone and how much of that time I spend alone is positive and how much of if is isolation.
 Which led me to ask myself if it is possible to spend too much time alone.

 Seems like a silly question to even ask right?
 Surely it cannot be possible to spend too much time with yourself.
-But this self developmment journey has taught me to be more aware of some of things I claim to be acts of self care, but in reality are actually acts of avoiding what needs to be addressed.
+But this self development journey has taught me to be more aware of some of things I claim to be acts of self care, but in reality are actually acts of avoiding what needs to be addressed.

 Why I Spent My 25th Birthday Alone